-Here are some pictures to fuel your sense of adventure and to help you plan the perfect road trip through the Balkans.
+Planning a road trip to the Balkan countries?
+Here is the ultimate photo guide to fuel your sense of adventure and to help you plan the perfect vacation.

 This summer we did an unforgettable 2-week road trip through the Balkans.
 We left our home in Belgium to drive all the way to Montenegro and back again.
 We crossed no less than 6 countries and chose to discover 3 of them.